alejandrohdezma/alejandrohdezma/modules/site/src/docs/cv.md

 ○ Deployment of Scala projects using both Jenkins & Github Actions.

-○ Development of automations with GitHub Actions and Slack to facilitate the day-to-day work of programmers.
+○ Development of automations with GitHub Actions and Slack to facilitate the day-to-day work of programmers (Bash & TypeScript).

 ○ Monitoring of Scala projects using tools such as Prometheus, Marathon or Grafana.